-Until 31 December 2022, the Company has received coupon payments of €6.718,347 in relation to the notes it holds.
+For the year ended 31 December 2023, the Company has received coupon payments of €9,996,219 in relation to the notes it holds.

 Principal risks and uncertainties

 The principal risks and uncertainties faced by the Company are disclosed in notes 5 and 6 of the financial statements.